Ready for publication

 ‘Really?
 A leaf from a ditch?!’

-‘But then again, a leaf is all you need sometimes.
+‘Then again, a leaf is all you need sometimes.
 Right?’
 I pulled a smile across my face.
-‘Thank you for saving me.’
+‘Thank you for stopping.
+I reckon you saved my life.’
 I wiggled back into my spot by the tree.

 ‘I see.’
-It did not dull anything.
+It dulled nothing.
 It stung.
 I turned the other way.

 The pines creaked and swayed, brushing the gathering clouds.
 Everything here had bark and moss, and weight.
-And I was a foreign body with no roots or leaves, wrapped in flimsy skin, intruding on a special kind of peace.
+And I was a foreign body with no roots or leaves, wrapped in flimsy skin.

 The sky had grown fuller and rumbled with thunder.
-I wanted my slippers, my armchair, and a hot drink.
-Or, at least, proper shelter.
-The idea of sleeping in the car made me shiver as much as the mushroom-scented damp that had got into my jumper and trousers.
+I wanted my slippers, a blanket, and a hot drink.
+The idea of sleeping in the car made me shiver as much as the mushroom-scented damp that had seeped into my jumper and trousers.

 ‘Whereabouts is the nearest village?
 Town?
 A place with a surgery and a telephone?’
 I squirmed.
 The mountains and woods were endless in the greying light.